microsoft/nni/docs/en_US/nni_practice_sharing.rst

 Tutorials
 #################

-We share the practice of leveraging NNI to tune models.
+Sharing the practice of leveraging NNI to tune models and systems.

 ..  toctree::
     :maxdepth: 2

-    Tuning SVD of Recommenders on NNI<CommunitySharings/RecommendersSVD>
+    Tuning SVD of Recommenders on NNI<CommunitySharings/NniPracticeSharing/RecommendersSVD>
+    Auto-tuning AutoGBDT and RocksDB on NNI<CommunitySharings/NniPracticeSharing/HpoComparison>